Charles J. Timmes

-Charles J Timmes (July 18, 1907 – October 20, 1990) was a United States Army Major General.
+Charles J Timmes (July 18, 1907 – October 20, 1990) was a United States Army Major General and chief of the Military Assistance Advisory Group in the early 1960s.

 Early life and education

 Timmes was born in Innsbruck, Austro-Hungarian Empire where his father, an American medical doctor was pursuing advanced studies.
 His family returned to the United States, living in New York City.
 Timmes attended Fordham University, graduating with a law degree in 1932 and practiced as a lawyer in New York for the next seven years.

 Career

 Timmes was called to active duty in 1939.

 World War II

 Lt.
 Col. Timmes was commander of the 2nd Battalion, 507th Parachute Infantry Regiment which was dropped on Mission Boston, part of the American airborne landings in Normandy on the morning of 6 June 1944.
 The 2/507th was tasked with securing the western end of the La Fière bridge approximately 3 km from Sainte-Mère-Église, however his battalion had been widely scattered during the drop landing in grassing swampland along the Merderet river, by the end of the day Timmes controlled a group of approximately 100 men in defensive positions in an orchard.
 On 8 June German forces launched 4 separate attacks on Timmes' position, all of which were repulsed.
-A request for support was sent to the 82nd Airborne Division headquarters and a battalion from the 325th Glider Infantry Regiment was sent as reinforcements and Timmes then launched attacks on the German positions and the La Fière causeway.
+A request for support was sent to the 82nd Airborne Division headquarters and a battalion from the 325th Glider Infantry Regiment was sent as reinforcements.
+Timmes then launched attacks on the German positions and the La Fière causeway.
 On 9 June the 325th attacked German positions at Cauquigny but were beaten back and withdrew to the orchard which came under renewed attack by the Germans before they were relieved later that day.
-The site of the battle is now known at Timmes Orchard and monuments to the 507th, the 325th and the 508th have been erected nearby.
+The site of the battle is now known as Timmes Orchard and monuments to the 507th, the 325th and the 508th have been erected nearby.

 The 507th Parachute Infantry Regiment was transferred to the 17th Airborne Division on its return to England in July 1944.
 Timmes again led the 2/507th in Operation Varsity in March 1945.